mikeoleary/mikeoleary.github.io/_posts/2023-07-27-exposing-minikube-to-remote-host.md

 This was my starting point:
 - Ubuntu 20.04 VM on Hyper-V
 - Docker CE version 20.10.21 was already installed
-- kubectl was alreaady installed
+- kubectl was already installed

 Here's how to install Minikube on a Ubuntu VM when Docker is already installed: